gap-system/gap/dev/releases/README.md

 6. Edit the new release under <https://github.com/gap-system/gap/releases/> and change the release from "pre-release" to "latest release" (i.e., on <https://github.com/gap-system/gap/releases/edit/vX.Y.Z> disable "Set as a pre-release" and enable "Set as the latest release").
 7. Next either manually dispatch the “[Sync](https://github.com/gap-system/GapWWW/actions/workflows/sync.yml)” GitHub Actions workflow on `gap-system/GapWWW`, or wait overnight for it to happen on schedule.
-    - This Workflow creates a pull request to `gap-system/GapWWW`, which updates the GAP website according to the release data hosted on `gap-system/gap`.
+    - This workflow creates a pull request to `gap-system/GapWWW`, which updates the GAP website according to the release data hosted on `gap-system/gap`.
 Check that the result is sensible.
+    - This workflow uses the `update_website.py` script which can also be run manually, see below for more information.
 8. When it is time to publicise the new GAP release, merge the pull request to GapWWW.
 9. There are currently additional steps required for the new manual to appear on <https://docs.gap-system.org>, and to add a copy of the new release files to <https://files.gap-system.org>.
 These could and be automated in the future but are currently not.
 Details are described in steps 10 and following below.